cjflan/cjflan.github.io/index.md

 ### what am i doing now?

 Projects I'm currently working on:
-* Completing this website
-* Learn to lead climb and finally send a v5 boulder
+* Learn to lead climb and finally send a v7 boulder
 * Train to run the Denver marathon
+* Do some ice climbing

 Projects on the horizon:
 * Set up a kubernetes cluster of Raspberry Pi's to self host microservices